Introduction to Negative Float

 Align payment schedules with cash inflows using forecasting tools.

-Automate payment and collection systems to improve efficiency.
+Automate payment and collection systems to improve efficiency and reduce delays.

 7. How do real-time payments help reduce negative float?

-Real-time payment systems allow funds to transfer instantly between accounts, minimizing delays caused by traditional methods like checks or batch processing.
-This advancement reduces the risk of timing mismatches.
+Real-time payment systems allow funds to transfer instantly between accounts, minimizing delays that can occur with traditional methods like checks or batch processing.
+This reduces the chances of timing mismatches that cause negative float.